slott56/slott56.github.io/Pelican/content/blog/2006/03/2006_03_27-development_pedagogy_and_hobby.rst

-If pedagogy has rat-holes,
-how do we manage those rat-holes?
+If pedagogy has rat-holes, how do we manage those rat-holes?

-**Learning to Capture Knowledge.**   The answer is the same.
+**Learning to Capture Knowledge**.
+The answer is the same.
 When we learn to program (or learn the libraries, layers, leasts and largests), we are focused on knowledge capture and using that captured knowledge appropriately.
 We need to keep our heads out of the rat-holes and look at our